WPCBSA is a proven program serving 8,000 Westchester and Putnam county youth. The Council also serves another 3,500 adult volunteers.

 Most people think of Scouting as a camping program.
 Camp is merely the classroom we use to keep youth engaged in the real program; leadership and character development.

-We have provided over 45,000 service hours a year within the towns we serve and other nonprofit organizations through our programs dedication to serve leadership; the idea that we lead others by serving our community.
+We have provided over 45,000 service hours a year to the towns we serve and other nonprofit organizations through our program's dedication to servant leadership; the idea that we lead others by serving our community.

-264 youth have participated in our Explorers program helping them learn about and prepare for jobs with law enforcement and other professionals.
+Our Explorers program has served 264 youth, helping them learn about and prepare for jobs with law enforcement, the trades and other professions.

 Ways To Support Scouting In Westchester/Putnam Counties